 Wheaton’s Writing Requirement (WR), English 101, introduces students to critical thinking and academic writing at the college level.
 The sections vary in topic, but all sections require frequent writing assignments and include class discussions of writing techniques and student work.
 Conferences with the course instructor are regularly scheduled.

-► As a first-year student, you are expected to complete a section of English 101 during your first two semesters.
-English 101 course titles and descriptions are available here.
+As a first-year student, you are expected to complete a section of English 101 during your first two semesters.
+English 101 course titles and descriptions are available on our course finder page.

 Advanced Placement (AP) English